top of page

 If you are opting for a Nursing career, it is pivotal that you understand the difference between Enrolled Nurse and Registered Nurse.

 An enrolled nurse, generally works as part of a team, and generally administrates and monitors medicines and intravenous therapy, whereas Registered Nurses personally create and oversee the management plans of a patient.
-A Diploma in Nursing qualifies you to be an enrolled Nurse, whereas to become a Registered Nurse you need Bachelor or higher level qualification in Nursing.
+A Diploma in Nursing qualifies you to be an Enrolled Nurse, whereas to become a Registered Nurse you need Bachelor or higher level qualification in Nursing.

-• If you study in a regional area of Australia, you can avail of the benefits of studying in a Regional Area and ADD Extra points to your Migration Visa Application.
+• If you study in a regional area of Australia, you can avail the benefits of studying in a Regional Area and ADD Extra points to your Migration Visa Application.

 • Metropolitan cities like Perth, Adelaide, and Gold Coast are considered as regional Areas.